reema0814/Threat-Protection-with-XDR/Labguide/Module 3/Lab-01.md

     ![Picture 1](../media/Lab-02-task2-subscription.png)

-1. Select **Enable all** (to the right of Select Defender plan), and then choose **Save**.
+1. Select **Enable all plans** (to the right of Select Defender plan), and then choose **Save**.
 Wait for the *"Microsoft Defender plan for workspace loganalyticworkspace was saved successfully!"* notification to appear.

     >**Note:** If the page is not being displayed, refresh your Edge browser and try again.